|

 In the end the peroxy radicals are lost and ozone is formed while the nitrogen oxides are always recycled.
 This cycle only happens if:

-a) There is enough sunlight to breakdown NO2 into NO and O (the reaction happens on hot sunny days).
+a) There is enough sunlight to breakdown NO2 into NO and O (the reaction happens on hot sunny days). b) If the mixture of peroxy-radicals and nitrogen oxides favours the reaction.

 4. The complete ozone oxidation cycle.
 Image: Anja Kaiser. © ESPERE

+If no nitrogen oxides are available, the reaction cycle can't take place.
 If nitrogen oxide concentrations are very high, NO reacts not only with peroxy radicals but also with ozone and this removes ozone from the system.
+If sunlight is not available, NO can't be recycled again and not enough peroxy radicals are formed to keep the cycle going.

 Nitrogen oxide concentrations are usually low enough to prevent severe ozone smog events occurring but if we continue to emit them during combustion processes, ozone smog events are likely to increase.
 A comparable situation is seen in the smoke plume of a vegetation fire as the temperatures generated in these fires are hot enough to allow nitrogen oxide to form.